Dockerized environment to ease odoo development

 # Here begins odoo-env manifest configuration

-# oe will show a deprecation warning
+# compatibility.
+However, this will trigger a deprecation warning since

 'env-ver': '2',